Christian Walker Preview, Player Props: Diamondbacks vs. Rockies

-After batting .267 with a triple, two home runs, three walks and six RBI in his past 10 games, Christian Walker and the Arizona Diamondbacks face the Colorado Rockies (who will start Peter Lambert) at 4:10 PM ET on Monday.
+Christian Walker -- batting .300 with a triple, two home runs, three walks and six RBI in his past 10 games -- will be in action for the Arizona Diamondbacks versus the Colorado Rockies, with Kyle Freeland on the hill, on September 5 at 9:40 PM ET.

-He notched a home run while going 1-for-2 in his most recent game against the Orioles.
+In his last game he had a one-hit performance (1-for-4) against the Rockies.

 Christian Walker Game Info & Props vs. the Rockies